khottinger/cse15-lab-reports/lab-report-3-week-6.md

 # Quick `scp` Demo

-I `scp` over a random java 'DemoSend.java` file to my server using my alias.
+I `scp` over a random java `DemoSend.java` file to my server using my alias.
 I was not prompted for a password and upon logging in and hitting `ls` my file had been copied over successfully

 ![Image](lr3.4.png)